brycechampaign/react-boilerplate/README.md

 A boilerplate react app.

 ## Getting Started
+### Prerequisites
+Node.js and NPM are required for installing dependencies.
+Downloads can be found [here](https://nodejs.org/en/).

+If you want to clone the respository rather than download it, git is also required.
+Downloads can be found [here](https://git-scm.com/downloads).
 ### Clone or download the repository
 Run one of the following commands in your terminal to clone the repository:
 #### Clone using HTTPS